Weights for relative motives; relation with mixed complexes of sheaves

 \subsection{On adjacent structures}

 We recall the notion of adjacent weight and $t$-structures (that was introduced in \S4.4 of \cite{bws}).
-For $t$-structures will will use notation and conventions similar to those of weight structures in \S\ref{sws} (see also \S4.1 of \cite{bws}).
+For $t$-structures we will use notation and conventions similar to those for weight structures in \S\ref{sws} (see also \S4.1 of \cite{bws}).
 In particular, we will denote the heart of $t$ by $\hrt$ (recall that it is abelian); $\obj\hrt=\cu^{t=0}$.

 We will say that $t$ (for $\cu$) is non-degenerate if $\cap_{n\in \z}\cu^{t\le n}= \cap_{n\in \z}\cu^{t\ge n}=\ns$.